Interested in travel?

 Southeast Asia experienced enormous changes in the last century.
 Thailand is justifiably proud of its beautiful beaches and its status as the most popular tourist destination in Southeast Asia.
 It is also proud of being the only country in the region never colonized by foreign powers.
 This did not happen because of luck but due to a series of complex political negotiations a century ago, at a time when all of Southeast Asia was in turmoil.
 This course asks students to consider these and other questions as they encounter communities in Thailand which have remained virtually untouched by the developed world.
 Drawing on local resources, students will gain valuable understanding of some of the minority cultures in the region and their tenuous relationship to the dominant “host” culture.
 By engaging with present- day Thailand, participants will also gain insight into its rich and complex past.

-Through visits to cultural centers and interactions with local people, participants will experience life among ethnic groups in the Chiang Mai province such as the “Long-Necked “ sub-group of the Karen people, as well as in the border regions of Cambodia and Burma (Myanmar).
+Through visits to cultural centers and interactions with local people, participants will experience life among ethnic groups in the Chiang Mai province such as the “Long-Necked “ sub-group of the Karen people, as well as in the border regions of Cambodia, Laos, and Burma (Myanmar).
 These travels will be followed by a visit to Bangkok hosted by DePaul’s partner institution, Assumption University.
 In Bangkok, we will experience its modern and ancient faces culminating in cultural activities with DePaul alumni living in Thailand.
-Competences: A1X, A3X, H1X, H2X, H5, E1, E2, L10, L11 Contact Dr. Susan McGury at firstname.lastname@example.org or 312-362-6736 for more information.
+Competencies: A1X, A3X, H1X, H2X, H5, E1, E2, L10, L11

 Back to Top